codeigniter4/docs-update/docs/libraries/encryption.md

 # Encryption Service

 !!! important "Important"
     DO NOT use this or any other *encryption* library for password storage!
-Passwords must be *hashed* instead, and you should do that through PHP's [Password Hashing extension](https://www.php.net/password).
+Passwords must be *hashed* instead, and you should do that through PHP's <a href="https://www.php.net/password" target="_blank">Password Hashing extension </a>.

 The Encryption Service provides two-way symmetric (secret key) data encryption.
 The service will instantiate and/or initialize an encryption **handler** to suit your parameters as explained below.